AdonousTech/alexa-skills-starter-template/README.md

     },
 ```

 This steps ensures that ASK CLI will deploy the lambda code to the function you set up earlier via CloudFormation.
+Using this template, ASK CLI will only attempt to deploy your function on the initial skill creation (See *Deploy Skill for the 1st time*).

 ### Deploy the skill for the 1st time
 Make sure you are in the root of the project.
 This will instruct the ASK CLI to create a new Alexa Skill in your developer account, and to associate and deploy the lambda function to your AWS back end.